Data protection, privacy and communications policy

 12 Elizabeth Street

-ABF The Soldiers’ Charity, as the Data Controller, is registered with the Office of the Information Commissioner under the Data Protection Act 1998, registration no. ZA031754.
+ABF The Soldiers’ Charity, as the Data Controller, is registered with the Office of the Information Commissioner under the General Data Protection Regulation (GDPR) registration no. ZA031754.

 ABF The Soldiers’ Charity Privacy Statement